How Much Mortgage Can You Get For £2,000 Per Month

 Factors that affect your monthly repayments

-Let’s look at the factors involved and how they might increase or decrease your monthly repayments.
+Let’s examine the factors involved and how they might increase or decrease your monthly repayments.

 Mortgage term

-Changing your mortgage term is one important way that you can control your monthly repayments.
-A typical residential mortgage has a mortgage term of 25 years, but it can be shorter or longer, which will increase or decrease your payments.
+Changing your mortgage term is one important way to control your monthly repayments.
+A typical residential mortgage has a term of 25 years, but it can be shorter or longer, which will increase or decrease your payments.

-To illustrate this, we’ll show how a change in term length will affect how much you can borrow in total, based upon a £2,000 per month mortgage payment..
+To illustrate this, we’ll show how a change in term length will affect how much you can borrow, based upon a £2,000 per month mortgage payment.

 20 years